jecki/DHParser/documentation_src/manuals/02_document-trees.rst

 (which can be passed to the xml-serialization functions and also be set as an attribute of the :py:class`~nodetree.RootNode`-class).

-However, since this, just like the `xml:space`-attribute is not very suitable for reflowing XML-source text, DHParser also offers a method for reflowing and normalizing XML-documents that preserves the data and is suitable at least for many use cases where text-data is involved.
+The main problem with the `xml:space`-attribute consists in the fact that it only either allows that all whitespace is preserved literally (xml:space="preserve") or that whitespace may be added or removed at liberty to format the XML-document (xml:space="default").
+These two states are not sufficiently finegrained to allow the reflow texts without distorting the text data.

-This method assumes that the whitespace inside (but not at the fringes) of particular text-containing elements, like for exmple `<p>`, is readily expandable to an arbitrarily long sequence of whitespace characters (blanks, tabs and lind-feeds) and likewise compressible to a single blank with out casing harm to the data.
-(As you may notice this is true for paragraphs of prose-text but not for poems.)
+Non-distorting reflow requires whitespace inside (but not at the fringes) of particular text-containing elements, like for exmple `<p>`, is readily expandable to an arbitrarily long sequence of whitespace characters (blanks, tabs and lind-feeds) and likewise compressible to a single blank without causing harm to the data.

+As you may notice this is true for paragraphs of prose-text but not for poems.
+But this only means that not all text-data is reflowable and that reflow should only be applied to text-data where reflow makes sense.

+This constraint for data-preserving reflow assumes that whitespace can always be substituted by other (larger or smaller) whitespace, but must not be added or removed.
+If this rule is strictly obeyed then any form of the data (i.e. formatting to a particular column-number) can always be reconstructed and will in fact yield identical results for the same reflow-column and the same indentation (which is two blanks by default).

-The reflow-algorithm can be triggered by assigning a column-number to the `reflow_col` of the :py:method:`~nodetree.Node.as_xml`-method::
+DHParser's reflow-algorithm can be triggered by assigning a column-number to the `reflow_col` of the :py:method:`~nodetree.Node.as_xml`-method::

     >>> text = '<p>King <name>Charles</name> was crowned by the Archbishop of Cantabury</p>'